-Econometric Research Limited and Harry Cummings and Associates Inc. have been jointly retained to conduct the assessment.
-The purpose of the study is to demonstrate the value of the overall Ontario agricultural equine industry to the provincial economy by analyzing the direct, indirect, and induced economic impacts of horse ownership, recreation, genetics, exports, and equine-related services.
+Econometric Research Limited and Harry Cummings and Associates Inc. were jointly retained to conduct the assessment.
+The purpose of the study was to demonstrate the value of the overall Ontario agricultural equine industry to the provincial economy by analyzing the direct, indirect, and induced economic impacts of horse ownership, recreation, genetics, exports, and equine-related services.

 To demonstrate the value of the equine industry to the provincial economy by documenting the direct, indirect, and induced economic impacts of horse ownership, recreation, and equine-related services.